hskwakr/albamn/README.md

 # albamn

-A wordpress plugin to use instagram posts which searched by hashtag.
+A wordpress plugin allows you to make a list of instagram posts searched by hashtag.

 ## Local Development Environment